martijnmichel/nordvpn-linux/README.md

 NordVPN CLI: Install the nordvpn-cli for your distro.
 More info is on their website.

 ## Install
-Extract the zip file, go into the newly created dir and click on NordVPN Electron binary.
+Double-click on your downloaded .AppImage or .snap binary.

 ## Login
 The app will prompt your nordvpn credentials when opening the app or trying to connect to a server while youre not logged in.
 Credentials are saved automagically.